This project explores easing feelings of emotional distance from loved ones through ambient technology.

 Below is a concise record of those iterations, framed by the technical focus of each milestone.

-Feedback: Users perceived it as novelty décor, not a calming object.
+Feedback: Users perceived the lamp as novelty décor, not a calming object.

-Revision: Adopted a semi‑circular MDF arc with a static gradient diffuser that simulates the setting sun through colour falloff—no moving parts required.
+Adopted a semi‑circular MDF arc with a gradient diffuser that simulates the setting sun through colour falloff.

 Finding the Right Glow